Cryptocurrency alerts V Telegram

 | Change in funding | DOGE Funding from -0.01% to +0.08% | Rapid change in funding direction: the market switches from bearish to bullish in one calculation period |

-On November 8, 2022, liquidations in the BTC market reached $100 million in one minute.
-Traders with large liquidation alerts (the $1 million threshold) received the first signal 4-6 seconds before the main wave crashed the price from $20,500 to $15,700.
-These seconds were enough to close long positions or open short positions.
+November 8, 2022 liquidation on the market BTC reached $100 million in one minute.
+Traders with a large liquidation alert (a threshold of $1 million) received the first signal 4–6 seconds before the main wave crashed the price from $20,500 to $15,700.
+These seconds were enough to close long positions or open short ones.

-The difference between a polling service with a 15-second delay and a WebSocket with a 200ms delay in such situations is the difference between loss and profit.
-With cascading liquidations, the price can move 5-7% in a minute, and every second of delay increases slippage when closing a position.
+The difference between a polling service with a 15 second delay and WebSocket With a 200ms delay in such situations, it's the difference between a loss and a profit.
+During a cascading liquidation, the price can move 5-7% in a minute, and every second of delay increases slippage when closing the position.

 Short squeeze: BTC October 2023

-Result: BTC rose from $27,000 to $35,000 in two weeks.
-Those who responded to the alert and went long captured 30% of the move.
-Those who only followed the market during sessions saw the already established fact on the chart.
+Result: BTC The market rose from $27,000 to $35,000 in two weeks.
+Those who responded to the alert and went long took 30% of the move.
+Those who only followed the market during sessions saw the already-accomplished fact on the chart.
 An alert doesn't guarantee anything, but it puts you first in line.

 This situation is like a compressed spring.
 The direction is harder to predict, but the very fact of the anomaly suggests a breakout from the range will happen soon, and it will be sharp.
 Simply place pending orders above and below the range.